Hi my name is Chelsea and I’m forever overthinking.

 Take Time Out

 Everyone has different methods of coping when the going gets tough.
 When my mind is going one hundred miles per hour, I try to tell myself to take some time out.
 Finding time for yourself isn’t always easy, for various different reasons.
 Taking time out and focussing on self-care has become a luxury, consequently adding to the mass pressure that life loves to pile on us.
 Some love to submerge themselves in the bubbliest of baths, others love nothing more than going on a long walk or losing themselves in a good old book.
 For me, I tend to find that my mind is clearest when I take the time to exercise.
 Discovering your coping method/s is such a personal journey and can change vastly from one person to the next.
-Which is why embracing all of life’s little luxuries that enable your mind to reset is key.
+Which is why embracing all of life’s little luxuries, enable your mind to acknowledge positivity.
+Allowing your mind to reset is key.

 Share The Load